sosmongare/booktracker-api/README.md

 # Book Tracker API using Django and MySQL
+- (TechOps Session - October 24, 2023)

 Welcome to the Book Tracker API, the backend component of a web application developed with Django and MySQL.
-This API serves as the foundation for managing and tracking books and their respective authors.
+This API serves as the foundation for managing and tracking books read and their respective authors.

 ## Table of Contents
 - [Book Tracker API using Django and MySQL](#book-tracker-api-using-django-and-mysql)